 The Spartan College of Aeronautics and Technology Black Cat symbol with the 13 signifies that "Knowledge and Skill Overcome Superstition and Luck".
 The Black Cat was the original insignia of the Dawn Patrol; its origin is an integral part of the College's history going back to 1929.

-Dawn Patrol was promoted as an exclusive international body.
-The flight program located in Tulsa, OK provided cross country and formation flying training.
-The spirit that led to the formation of the Dawn Patrol was first evidenced by a group that called themselves the "Three Blind Mice."
+Dawn Patrol was international body.
+The Tulsa, OK provided cross training.
+The spirit that Dawn Patrol was first called themselves the promoted as an exclusive flight program located in country and formation flying led to the formation of the evidenced by a group that "Three Blind Mice."